All You Need is Kill Manga Continuation

 The characters - Rita (not sure how to spell) is given a cliche background, that is to avenge her parents.
 But no one knows her real name, that's something different.
 Keiji can be quite funny and quirky when he interacts with Rita.
 I would want more of Keiji's background, even though I like him, there's a barrier between me as a reader and Keiji, too bad.

 The plot - That plot twist though!
-I knew something would happen, who knows that one of them must die to
+I knew something would happen, who knows that one of them must die to What I like about this manga duology:

 The characters - Rita (not sure how to spell) is given a cliche background, that is to avenge her parents.
 But no one knows her real name, that's something different.
 Keiji can be quite funny and quirky when he interacts with Rita.
 I would want more of Keiji's background, even though I like him, there's a barrier between me as a reader and Keiji, too bad.